Updated on February 3, 2021

 Change Your Unhealthy Stress Management Strategy to a Healthier One

-Your stress journal should have helped you identify how you react to stress and how you react to it.
+Your stress journal should have helped you identify trigger of stress and how you react towards it.
 Many people adopt unhealthy habits to cope with stress but which only give temporary relief.

 These unhealthy habits will not only worsen your mental condition but also your physical condition in the long term.